AbdelrahmanHamada05/cuert-rtos-bridge/README.md

 7. **A real stack overflow in `vStatusTask`**, caught using FreeRTOS's built-in `configCHECK_FOR_STACK_OVERFLOW = 2` + `vApplicationStackOverflowHook` — `snprintf` with several format arguments needed more stack than the task's original 140-byte allocation.
 Fixed by increasing `STATUS` and `ACTUATE` task stack sizes (both call `snprintf`) and slightly increasing `configTOTAL_HEAP_SIZE` to fit.
 8. **UART bytes could be lost during a fast pasted burst** (task's own "paste two lines at once" test) — the original polled RX only checked for a new byte once per scheduler tick, and the UART hardware only buffers a single byte in `UDR`; a second byte arriving before the first was read would silently overwrite it.
 Diagnosed by adding raw character markers through `Command_Process` and a raw RX echo, which showed a `BRAKE 100` line vanishing entirely under a pasted burst while working correctly when typed with any gap.
 Fixed by rewriting UART RX to be interrupt-driven with a small ring buffer (`USART_RXC_vect`), so bytes are captured by hardware the instant they arrive regardless of task scheduling.
 9. **Recovery-from-failsafe didn't restore the physical LED when triggered by `PING`** — `PING` and the watchdog's own recovery branch never called `Actuator_SetOutput()`, so if the last physical output state was the fail-safe blink, a `PING` would clear the `LINK LOST` state and log "restored" without ever telling the LED to return to the correct throttle/brake value.
 Fixed by having the watchdog's recovery branch explicitly re-assert the correct output (0 if brake is active, otherwise current throttle) whenever it clears the fail-safe flag.
+10. **STEER could drive the physical output even while brake was active** — the same class of bug as item 3, but in the `'S'` case: it called `Actuator_SetOutput(steerDuty)` unconditionally, so a STEER command could visibly override the braked output even though throttle was already correctly locked out.
+Fixed by applying the same `g_currentBrake == 0` guard to the STEER case as THROTTLE — `g_currentSteering` still updates and is tracked/logged either way, but the physical output is only driven by STEER when brake is not active.
+This makes the brake latch apply consistently to every command that can touch the physical output, not just throttle.

 ---